mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

 The challenge
 -------------

 In this exercise we'll implement logistic regression and apply it to a classification task.
-We'll also improve the robustness of our implementation by adding regularization to the training algorithm. and testing it on a more difficult problem.

 Logistic regression
 In the first part of this exercise, we'll build a logistic regression model to predict whether a student gets admitted to a university.
-Suppose that you are the administrator of a university department and you want to determine each applicant's chance of admission based on their results on two exams.
+You want to determine each applicant's chance of admission based on their results on two exams.
 You have historical data from previous applicants that you can use as a training set for logistic regression.
 For each training example, you have the applicant's scores on two exams and the admissions decision.
 To accomplish this, we're going to build a classification model that estimates the probability of admission based on the exam scores.

-- Load the data, examin it using pandas methods
+- Load the data, examin it using pandas methods (check if there are missing values!)
 - Scatter plot of the two scores and use color coding to visualize if the example is positive (admitted) or negative (not admitted).
 - Implement the sigmoid function and test it (by plotting it ) using generated data
 - Write the cost function that takes (X,y,theta) as entries